Meet Marnie Oursler, the Force of Nature Behind HGTV's 'Big Beach Builds'

 “I like to stay busy,” Marnie says.

 Fourteen years later, she’s the president of Marnie Custom Homes.
 She’s a member of the Board of Advisors for The Center of Entrepreneurship and Innovation at The Fuqua School of Business at Duke University, where she earned her master's degree in business.
 According to PureWow, she’s the coolest woman in Delaware.
 And now?
-She’s ready to get you through hurricane season in the most stylish manner possible on her new show, Big Beach Builds, premiering March 20 on DIY Network.
+She’s ready to get you through hurricane season in the most stylish manner possible on her new show, Big Beach Builds.

 I Heart HGTV: You grew up working with your dad and brother [on construction sites].
 Did you always know real estate and building was the field for you?